 Enrolling at VLACS is free for New Hampshire residents and affordably priced for out-of-state students.
 College courses are also available at potentially lower costs through our early college programs that many high school students attend.

 There are even more benefits to online learning that can be unique for each student.
-Contact us to see if an online education program like VLACS would be a fit for you or your child!
+Attend an open house to see if an online education program like VLACS would be a fit for you or your child!

 Have a question about the curriculum, tuition, or how VLACS can give you more freedom to pursue an education?
 Reach out to us, we can help.